Downton Abbey: Series 2 (2011)

 The second series comprises eight episodes and runs from the Battle of the Somme in 1916 to the 1918 Spanish flu pandemic.
 During the war, Downton Abbey is temporarily converted into an officers' convalescent hospital.

 Matthew, having left Downton, is now a British Army officer and has become engaged.
 His fiancée is Lavinia Swire, the niece of a Liberal minister.
 William Mason, the second footman, is drafted, even after attempts by the Dowager Countess of Grantham to save him from conscription.
 William is taken under Matthew's protection as his personal orderly.
 Enduring trench warfare and charging against machine guns and artillery, both are injured by an exploding shell.
 William dies from his wounds, but only after a deathbed marriage to Daisy, the scullery maid.
 While Daisy does not believe she loves William, she marries him in his last hours as his dying wish and is widowed within half an hour of her marriage.
 It is not until a brief encounter with the Dowager Countess that she begins to realise that her love was real, but she could not admit it to herself.

 Matthew is now paralysed from the waist down by his battle injury, and seemingly unable to father children.
 Lavinia remains true to him despite his attempts to set her free, and he finally accepts her devotion.
 Mary, while acknowledging her feelings for Matthew, becomes engaged to Sir Richard Carlisle, a powerful and overbearing newspaper mogul who was instrumental in uncovering the Marconi scandal, but their relationship is rocky.
 Bates's estranged wife, Vera, repeatedly causes trouble for John and Anna, who are now engaged.
 Vera threatens to expose Mary's past scandalous indiscretion, but Carlisle agrees to purchase and kill her story.
 Embittered, Mrs Bates mysteriously commits suicide with an arsenic pie after a visit by Bates, and he is arrested on suspicion of her murder.
 Matthew regains the use of his legs, and he and Mary realise they are still in love, but Matthew remains honourably committed to Lavinia after she stood by him during his misfortune.
-Unknown to them both, Lavinia, ill with Spanish flu, sees and overhears Matthew and Mary admit their love for one another while dancing to a song playing on the phonograph gifted as a wedding present to Matthew and Lavinia.
+Unknown to them both, Lavinia, ill with Spanish flu, sees and overhears Matthew and Mary admit their love for one another while dancing to a song playing on the phonograph given as a wedding present to Matthew and Lavinia.